doucoureb/berea-college-csc-226.github.io/index.md

     - Begin [T00: Exploring PyCharm](https://docs.google.com/document/d/1iBweLUXDrt8c11CzvG1gtZULJDnHNl8oVICun0WU4ps/edit?usp=sharing) with a partner.
 Both of you will submit a repo link to Moodle.
   - **After class**:
     - Fix anything that you had trouble with and needed help with.
-    - Read the [Chapter 2: Simple Python Data](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=103338) in preparation for a reading quiz next time.
+    - Read [Chapter 2: Simple Python Data](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=103338) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit!
     - Work on [A00: Getting Started](https://docs.google.com/document/d/1ZhQLvXC_TzBwAh5smyKUBec8VLlEkT6SMSjsltGKmsY/edit?usp=sharing) by visiting a TA.
     - Work on [T00: Exploring PyCharm](https://docs.google.com/document/d/1iBweLUXDrt8c11CzvG1gtZULJDnHNl8oVICun0WU4ps/edit?usp=sharing).